 What Does Dreaming of Death Mean?
+Death Dreams Interpreted

-I say death dreams are “usually” distressing because some are about accepting mortality, and that’s a subject that can get your heart beating faster.
+Death dreams are usually distressing because some of them are about accepting mortality, and that’s a subject that can get your heart beating faster.
 Someday it will stop beating, that’s a fact, so of course your dreams are going to prepare you.
 When you can accept death in a dream, you are empowered to live life more fully or pass away more easily.
 But most likely if you dream about death it’s symbolic.

 Death in dreams can symbolize “loss” of something, for example, the loss of a relationship.
-I’ve known college students to dream of a parent dying because that is what it feels like to leave home and be away from a parent’s daily influence and care.
+I’ve known college students to dream of a parent dying because that is what it feels like, in a way, to leave home and be away from a parent’s daily influence and care.
 Relationships that change can feel like “little deaths,” especially when they involve people you were once close to.
 Here is a dream that illustrates the comparison:

 I dream that a friend calls and tells me that my ex boyfriend died.
 I feel sorry for him, but realize I don’t really feel anything for him anymore.

 A relationship that ends is said to “die,” and feelings that linger are said to “die slowly.”
-The dreamer’s ex boyfriend is not about to literally die, but her feelings for him finally have.
-We can fall in love instantly, but falling out of it is anything but quick and easy; the feelings can linger long after the breakup.
+The dreamer’s ex-boyfriend is not about to literally die, but her feelings for him finally have.
+We can fall in love instantly, but falling out of it is anything but quick and easy.
 This dream says that the feelings the dreamer once had for her boyfriend are finally “dead.”
 She is totally over him.

 Another way dreams use death is for illustrating the phrase “dead to the world,” as in this dream (summarized):